trans-travel/trans-travel/ca/nt.md

 ## Drag / Performance / Cross-dressing Laws

- * Drag performance and cross-dressing is legal in Manitoba.
+ * Drag performance and cross-dressing is legal in Northwest Territories.
- * Anti-trans/anti-gay protests sometimes occur, from groups that connect drag and transgender identity with conspiracy theories.
-   In 2023, these protests were generally opposed by pro-trans counter-protesters that outnumbered the anti-trans protesters.

 ## Air Travel